Current Suspected Overdose Deaths in Delaware for 2024: Get Help Now!

 • Antimicrobial Susceptibility Testing

-• Special Requests and Reference Handling
+• Special Requests and Reference Handling not limited to:

 SAMPLE COLLECTION, HANDLING AND SHIPMENT

 2. Complete the Test Requisition Form including patient information or order request on-line through our Laboratory information management system (LIMS).
-Specimen and forms should be placed in a designated location at each site for the lab courier to pickup.
+Specimen and forms should be placed in a designated location at each site for the lab courier to pick up.

 5. Place the specimen and requisition form if needed in the biohazard bag to transport to the laboratory.
 Be sure specimen is sealed inside double bag, and form is inserted into outer pocket, separated from the specimen itself.
 Transport to lab using courier system.
 DO NOT mail.